Alegruz/alegruz.github.io/Notes/2021/November/Korean/SmoothedParticlesHydrodynamicsCuda.md

 #### Why SPH?

 Now we have a glimpse of theoretical background to simulate fluid.
 But the problem is that these **v**'s and p's are all fundamentally vector and scalar fields.
-But the only data we currently have is the position of each particles in 3d space.
+But the only data we currently have is the positionition of each particles in 3d space.
 Reconstructing a field from discrete points is where we need some form of **interpolation**.
 Using discrete points in the neighborhood, we can *approximate* the vector / scalar field using some form of interpolant.
 This is where **SPH** comes in.

 ##### SPH Discretization